Microdata of the fifth survey year in 2014 comprise 10.324 participants of the following samples:

 - attitudes, norms and values

 Two objective measurements are applied to indicate respondents' cognitive and physical capacity: the digit-symbol test to assess perceptual speed and a lung functioning test using a spirometer.

 Compared to previous waves more questions regarding emotions in personal relationships, the follow-up of intimate relationships, aspects of post-retirement work, health and health behavior, social support and exclusion and a number of additional psychological scales were asked.

 DEAS microdata is available free of charge to scientific researchers for non-profitable purposes.
 For reasons of data protection, signing a data distribution contract is required prior to obtaining the data.

-Data of the survey year 2011 is available in Stata- and SPSS-format with German and English labels.
+Data of the survey year 2014 is available in Stata- and SPSS-format.
 After signing the data distribution contract, the data can be downloaded directly from the internal download area free of charge.